Skip to Content

 Read more: How to visit Loch Lomond and the Trossachs

-• The Lodge on the Loch – You can’t get any closer to Loch Lomond than the Lodge on the Loch Lomond by the village of Luss.
+Make it a weekend: Check into the Inn on Loch Lomond at Inverbeg is really well located for exploring the park, you can’t get any closer to Loch Lomond than the Lodge on the Loch Lomond by the village of Luss.
 This beautiful American / Scottish lodge-style hotel offers up comfortable and stylish rooms, some have their own saunas and pine balconies right on the loch.
-Book: Lodge on the Loch Lomond*
+Over in the Trossachs Mhor 84 at Balquhidder is refurbished roadside inn and is a very popular stop for foodies.

 10. Scotland’s moors and mountains in Autumn